 My answer?
 Retinol (or any other form of vitamin A. It just happens that retinol is the most common).
 You can recognize a retinol face a mile off.
 It looks smoother, brighter and younger than its real age.

 Retinol is SO good, once you’ve dipped your face in it for the first time, you’ll want to meet its siblings, too.
 Because, why stick to just one form of vitamin A when you can use two or three?

-Indeed Retinol Reface goes a step further: it features both retinol and hydroxypinacolone retinoate and palmitoyl oligopeptide, a retinol-like peptide.
+Indeed Retinol Reface got around this by using retinol-like ingredients.
+This cream features, retinol, its natural alternative bakuchiol, and palmitoyl oligopeptide, a retinol-like peptide.
 Should you make the switch?